sizhe-li/neural-jacobian-field/README.md

 (+Z = look vector, +X = right, –Y = up)
 - Intrinsics: Normalized (row 1 ÷ width, row 2 ÷ height)

+## FAQ: Training Allegro Hand Models

+### Q: Training seems extremely slow (e.g., 1300 hours estimated on an NVIDIA A40).
+Is this normal?
+Yes, everything is fine!
+The number of training steps in the default config (**50 million**) is somewhat arbitrary.
+In practice, you can stop once you see good 3D reconstruction results during stage 1 (PixelNeRF), and then move on to fitting Jacobian fields.
+You usually don’t need to run the full 50M steps.

+---

+### Q: What hardware did you use for training?
+We tested training on:
+- **4 × A8000s**
+- **4 × A100s**

+For testing on a local robot-ready PC after training, we used a **single RTX 4090**.

+---

+### Q: Can I train with multiple GPUs?
+Yes.
+The training script supports multi-GPU setups.
+By default, the script will use all available GPUs.
+You can set `CUDA_VISIBLE_DEVICES` to select specific GPUs.
+We recommend multi-GPU for large-scale training, especially with the full dataset.

+---

+### Q: My run goes out-of-memory (OOM) even with small `rays_per_batch`.
+Why?
+This usually happens if `action_supervision_type` is set to `tracks`.

+- In **track supervision**, `rays_per_batch` is **ignored**.
+- Instead, the number of rays is determined by: `num_positive_samples` + `num_negative_samples`.
+If both values are `null` (default), the dataloader uses **all tracks** (often ~10,000 rays), which easily causes OOM.

+---

+### Q: What supervision type should I use for the Allegro hand?
+For the Allegro hand dataset, we by default use **optical flow supervision** (via RAFT), *not* track supervision.
+Both types of supervision have been tested and work well.

 ## 📚 Citation
 If you find our work useful, please consider citing us: